Coast Guard continues to break records, offloading over $362 million in illicit drugs interdicted in Eastern Pacific Ocean

-Coast Guard Cutter Stone's crew sinks a suspected drug smuggling vessel approximately 250 miles off Ecuador, Sept.
-11, 2025.
-Stone’s crew offloaded approximately 49,010 pounds of illicit narcotics worth more than $362 million at Port Everglades, Florida, Nov.
+The crew of USCGC Stone (WMSL 758) offloads approximately 49,010 pounds of illicit narcotics worth more than $362 million at Port Everglades, Florida, Nov.
 19, 2025.
-(U.S. Coast Guard video by Cutter Stone's crew)
+This offload marks the most amount of cocaine seized by a single cutter during one patrol in Coast Guard history.
+(U.S. Coast Guard video by Petty Officer 2nd Class Eric Rodriguez)

 |Date Taken: